ugbodagadave/Esther/README.md

 -   Python 3.9+
 -   A Telegram Bot Token
 -   A Google Gemini API Key
--   An OKX DEX API Key (required for Phase 2+)
+-   An OKX DEX API Key, Secret, and Passphrase
--   A NewsAPI.org API Key (required for Phase 4+)
--   A PostgreSQL instance (e.g., from Render's free tier)
+-   A PostgreSQL database URL (e.g., from Render's free tier)

 ### Installation & Setup